 Since you’ve already researched your loan options, gathered your documents, and received preapproval, the process of getting a mortgage should be easier.

-After you apply, lenders will give you a form called the loan estimate within three business days.
+After you apply and document your finances, lenders will give you a standardized form called the loan estimate within three business days.
 Some important information in the loan estimate includes:

 - The interest rate on your mortgage.

-- How your interest rate and monthly payment could change.
+- Details on how your interest rate and monthly payment could change.

-- Any special loan features you should be aware of, like a prepayment penalty.
+- Any special loan features, such as a prepayment penalty.

 Receiving a loan estimate doesn’t mean the lender has approved your mortgage application.
 It just shows you what the lender expects to offer if you choose to move forward.
 Submitting multiple applications allows you to compare mortgage offers.

-A home appraisal is an independent estimate of how much a property is worth.
+A home appraisal is an independent estimate of how much the home you’re buying is worth.
 It helps your lender confirm that the loan amount is appropriate, and lets you know whether you’re overpaying for the home or getting a good deal.
 If the appraisal comes in low, you may have room to renegotiate the purchase price.

 For a purchase this big, you’re going to need insurance.
 Homeowners insurance and title insurance are both required by mortgage lenders.